akka/akka/akka-docs/java/untyped-actors.rst

 Creating Actors with non-default constructor
 --------------------------------------------

-If your UntypedActor has a constructor that takes parameters then you can't create it using 'actorOf(clazz)'.
+If your UntypedActor has a constructor that takes parameters then you can't create it using 'actorOf(new Props(clazz))'.
+Then you can instead pass in 'new Props(new UntypedActorFactory() {..})' in which you can create the Actor in any way you like.
-Instead you can use a variant of ``actorOf`` that takes an instance of an 'UntypedActorFactory' in which you can create the Actor in any way you like.
-If you use this method then you to make sure that no one can get a reference to the actor instance.
-If they can get a reference it then they can touch state directly in bypass the whole actor dispatching mechanism and create race conditions which can lead to corrupt data.

 Here is an example:

 .. includecode:: code/akka/docs/actor/UntypedActorDocTestBase.java#creating-constructor

 This way of creating the Actor is also great for integrating with Dependency Injection (DI) frameworks like Guice or Spring.

 Props